pangeacyber/langchain-python-input-tracing/README.md

-# langchain-python-input-tracing
+# Input Tracing for LangChain in Python

-An example CLI tool in Python that demonstrates how to integrate Pangea's [Secure Audit Log][] service into a LangChain app to maintain an audit log of context and prompts being sent to LLMs.
+An example CLI tool in Python that demonstrates integrating Pangea's [Secure Audit Log][] service into a LangChain app to maintain an audit log of context and prompts being sent to LLMs.

+In this case, our topic context consists of articles about authentication from our [Secure by Design Hub][] included in  `langchain_input_tracing/data`.

 ## Prerequisites